 Failure to pay your fees by the deadline will result in an additional $150 late fee.

 Please refer to our Financial Aid page for other important details regarding OSAP and other sources of financial assistance.

-If you are not enrolled in all of your courses, but are still considered registered in a full time course load, you will not be issued a refund of tuition and you will be required to pick up these courses at a later term at an additional cost to you.
+If you are not enrolled in all your courses but are still considered registered in a full-time course load, you will not be issued a refund of tuition and you will be required to pick up these courses at a later term at an additional cost to you.
 These courses are a requirement of your program for graduation and, in some cases, may only be offered in specific terms, making enrolment in these courses difficult.

 There could be further impacts to your progress in the program, especially if the course missed is a pre- or co-requisite for a future course term enrolment.
 To avoid additional costs and complexity, please arrange to pay your fees by the deadlines.